BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof_p1.md

 - GoogleCTF
 - 2017
 title: "GoogleCTF 2017 - Inst Prof (Part 1)"
 summary: "Here there is an explanation and solution to one funny challenge published during the GoogleCTF 2017.
-As the explanation is a bit long I decided to split the post in two parts."
+As the explanation is a bit long I decided to split the post in two parts.
+This part contains the description of the behavior of the entire binary.
+Have fun!"
-cardthumbimage: "/assets/TamuCTF2017/title.png"
+cardthumbimage: "/assets/GoogleCTF2017/title.jpg"
 ---

 ![inst_prof Description](/assets/GoogleCTF2017/Inst Prof/1-inst_prof_description.png)